Learn the benefits of developing VO2 Max, Lactate Threshold and Running Economy.

 Over the past several years, athletes have continued to defy the odds and break performance barriers once believed to be impossible.
-In fact, just this past year, Michael Phelps amazed us all by earning eight Olympic Gold Medals in Beijing.
-Distance runner Haile Gebreselassie dipped under 2:04 and broke his own world record at the Berlin Marathon.
-Triathlete Chrissie Wellington repeated as Ironman World Champion, winning by 15 minutes despite a flat on the bike leg.
+Five years ago at the Beijing Olympics, for example, U.S. swimmer Michael Phelps amazed us all by earning eight gold medals.
+Distance runner Haile Gebreselassie dipped under 2:04 and broke his own world record at the Berlin Marathon that same year, while triathlete Chrissie Wellington repeated as Ironman World Champion, winning by 15 minutes despite a flat on the bike leg.

 Many wonder what factors contribute to these athletes’ performance peaks.
 Genetics no doubt plays a role, yet research suggests that genes contribute no more than half of an athlete’s VO2 max (maximal rate of oxygen consumption), which is one key predictor of performance capacity.
 Both training and nutrition manipulation also help to not only boost an athlete’s VO2 max, but also the lactate threshold and sport economy, two additional pieces to the performance puzzle.
 This article looks at the training and nutrition techniques that have been proven to enhance these three elements, thereby helping to maximize performance potential.

 Your VO2 max measures the maximum amount of oxygen that can be consumed per minute while training.
 The highest VO2 max ever recorded was by cross-country skier Bjorn Daehilie: at 94 ml/kg/dl, which towers over the average athlete’s VO2 max by 30-40 percent.
 The good news is that by increasing training volume and intensity, research suggests that an athlete, depending on baseline fitness level, can boost his VO2 max by as much as 40 percent.
 And a 10 percent increase in VO2 max can shave more than a minute off a 5K run time!